StilianKaridov/Java-Fundamentals/README.md

-# Java-Fundamentals All exercises from Java Fundamentals course from SoftUni
+# All exercises from Java Fundamentals course from SoftUni